chrollo1/website-portfolio/README.md

 - **to view the website, download the repository, save to a folder, and open index.html.**
 ### Features
 - *design*
-    - glitch
+    - glitch effects to images and text
-    - typing text
+    - type writer style
 - parallax effects using rellax.js (https://dixonandmoe.com/rellax/)
 - *currently it is semi-responsive(?)*